ga-wdi-boston/rails-activerecord-crud-study/study.md

 <!-- your response here -->
 ```

-## Reference documentation for migrations
+## Reference Documentation for Migrations

 In ActiveRecord Migrations, what is the name of the method the creates a new
 table?